Kris1027/mern-advanced-todo-app/README.md

 - TanStack Router for routing
 - TanStack Query for state management
 - Tailwind CSS with shadcn/ui for styling
+- Radix UI for accessible components
+- Lucide React for icons
 - Axios for HTTP requests
 - React Hook Form with Zod for form validation
+- React Hot Toast for notifications
+- Vite for build tooling

 ### Backend

 - Node.js with Express
+- TypeScript for type safety
 - MongoDB with Mongoose
 - JWT for authentication
 - bcrypt for password hashing
+- Compression for response optimization
+- CORS for cross-origin requests
+- Cookie Parser for cookie handling
+- dotenv for environment variables
+- Zod for schema validation

+### Development

+ESLint for linting
+Prettier for code formatting
+TypeScript ESLint for TS-specific linting

 ## 🚀 Getting Started